shivamsnaik/DumbPad-Mod/README.md

 # DumbPad

-A stupid simple, no auth, modern notepad application with auto-save functionality and dark mode support.
+A stupid simple, no auth (unless you want it!), modern notepad application with auto-save functionality and dark mode support.

 ![image](https://github.com/user-attachments/assets/c6a00aac-f841-48a8-b8d3-c3d5378fc7d9)